Starrcade (1997): Storylines

 The match between Hogan and Sting was made official with a pre-taped "live press conference" at the MGM Grand in Las Vegas.
 This aired on October 28, 1997, on TNT during a commercial break for the premiere of Hogan's new cable movie, Assault on Devil's Island.
 The promotion was a success, drawing a 4.2 cable rating (at the same time on the USA Network, the WWF ran a Survivor Series Flashback show, which drew a 2.8 rating), with fans tuning in to finally see the Sting/Hogan bout signed.
 During the press conference, Hogan and Sting had a brief stare-down as Sting signed the contract without ever taking his eyes off the champion.
-On the November 10 episode of Nitro, the New World Order beat down Sting, with Hogan delivering several leg drops as the show came to a close.
-Sting then disappeared for a month, with the nWo beating down the likes of the Giant, Diamond Dallas Page, the Steiner Brothers, and Larry Zbyszko, and looking stronger than ever.
+On the November 10 episode of Nitro, the nWo beat down Sting, with Hogan delivering several leg drops as the show came to a close.
+Sting then disappeared for a month, with the nWo beating down the likes of The Giant, Diamond Dallas Page, the Steiner Brothers, and Larry Zbyszko, and looking stronger than ever.

-On the November 24, 1997 episode of Monday Nitro, commentator Larry Zbyszko stormed to the ring following an nWo paid advertisement, only to have propaganda fall from the ceiling showing the nWo's Eric Bischoff posing over him at Halloween Havoc.
+On the November 24, 1997 episode of Nitro, commentator Zbyszko stormed to the ring following an nWo paid advertisement, only to have propaganda fall from the ceiling showing the nWo's Eric Bischoff posing over him at Halloween Havoc.
 Bischoff, after repeatedly insulting Zbysko, finally agreed to a match, later scheduled for Starrcade.
-On the December 1 episode of Nitro, Bischoff claimed he never signed a contract, and wouldn't wrestle unless control of Monday Nitro was on the line, which WCW Commissioner JJ Dillon agreed to later in the show.
-On the same episode, Diamond Dallas Page challenged the nWo's Curt Hennig for the US Title.
+On the December 1 episode of Nitro, Bischoff claimed he never signed a contract, and wouldn't wrestle unless control of Nitro was on the line, which WCW Commissioner J. J. Dillon agreed to later in the show.
+On the same episode, Page challenged the nWo's Curt Hennig for the WCW United States Heavyweight Championship.
 Page hit Hennig with a Diamond Cutter but Rick Rude interrupted the pinfall attempt.
-This was Page's second DQ victory over Hennig.
-The nWo then beat down Page to end the show, with Page sustaining two "Diamond Cutters" from Hulk Hogan.
+This was Page's second disqualification victory over Hennig.
+The nWo then beat down Page to end the show, with Page sustaining two "Diamond Cutters" from Hogan.
 On the December 8 episode of Nitro, Ric Flair, on behalf of Page, challenged Hennig to a steel cage match at Starrcade.

 Postponed match

-On the December 8 episode of Nitro, the nWo's Kevin Nash (in a pre-recorded statement) declared himself the "one, true giant", belittled The Giant's chokeslam as useless and challenged Giant to a match at Starrcade.
-Moments later, Giant came to the ring and told Gene Okerlund he'd see Nash at Starrcade and was bringing the chokeslam with him.
+On the December 8 episode of Nitro, the nWo's Kevin Nash (in a pre-recorded statement) declared himself the "one, true giant", belittled The Giant's chokeslam as useless and challenged The Giant to a match at Starrcade.
+Moments later, The Giant came to the ring and told Gene Okerlund he'd see Nash at Starrcade and was bringing the chokeslam with him.
 Nash no-showed the event due to 'health issues', and the match would be subsequently postponed and later rescheduled for Souled Out the following month.